mrjoelkemp/ya/README.md

 *Features have not been included in npm published version.
 Formal documentation soon*

 * JSHinting
-* Auto-generates Browserify configuration and creates `bundle.js` in the root
+* Auto-generates Browserify configuration and creates `*-b-bundle.js` in the working directory
+* Auto-generates RequireJS' r.js configuration and creates a `*-r-bundle.js` file in the working directory

 ### Changelog